Aylesbury railway station: 1930s to the present day

-Present layout
+Layout

 Aylesbury station is laid out for through traffic, with hourly trains to/from Aylesbury Vale Parkway and waste freight trains to the landfill site at Calvert heading north.
 On selected days, usually bank holidays, special passenger services run to the Buckinghamshire Railway Centre at Quainton Road.
-In addition there is a major repair and maintenance depot just north of the station, and several sidings.
+In addition, there is a major repair and maintenance depot just north of the station, and several sidings.